Mai Raud-Pähn: Life and career

 From 1987 to 2014, Raud-Pähn was the editor-in-chief of the Swedish-Estonian magazine Rahvuslik Kontakt.
 For several years, she was member of the Swedish Association of Estonians (Swedish Association of Estonians – REL) and the Estonian National Museum's Friends' Association.
 She has contributed to several articles on art history, as well as language courses.

-A centenarian, Raud-Pähn celebrated her 100th birthday in November 2020.
+Raud-Pähn turned 100 in 2020, and died on 23 April 2024, at the age of 103.

 Awards and honours

 Raud-Pähn was awarded the Order of the White Star, Medal Class from the President of Estonia in 2001, and the Swedish National Association of Culture award in 2006, in recognition of her significant contributions to history and art.